dalijolijo/electrum-server/HOWTO.md

     $ ./autogen.sh
     $ ./configure --disable-wallet --without-miniupnpc --disable-tests --disable-bench
     $ make
-    $ strip src/bitcored src/bitcore-cli src/bitcore-tx
+    $ strip src/megacoind src/megacoin-cli src/megacoin-tx
-    $ cp -a src/bitcored src/bitcore-cli src/bitcore-tx ~/bin
+    $ cp -a src/megacoind src/megacoin-cli src/megacoin-tx ~/bin

 ### Step 3.
-Configure and start bitcored
+Configure and start megacoind

-In order to allow Electrum to "talk" to `bitcored`, we need to set up an RPC username and password for `bitcored`.
-We will then start `bitcored` and wait for it to complete downloading the blockchain.
+In order to allow Electrum to "talk" to `megacoind`, we need to set up an RPC username and password for `megacoind`.
+We will then start `megacoind` and wait for it to complete downloading the blockchain.

-    $ mkdir ~/.bitcore
+    $ mkdir ~/.megacoin
-    $ vi ~/.bitcore/bitcore.conf
+    $ vi ~/.megacoin/megacoin.conf

-Write this in `bitcore.conf`:
+Write this in `megacoin.conf`:

     daemon=1
     txindex=1

-rpcuser / rpcpassword options are only needed for non-localhost connections. you can consider setting maxconnections if you want to reduce bitcored bandwidth (as stated above)
+rpcuser / rpcpassword options are only needed for non-localhost connections. you can consider setting maxconnections if you want to reduce megacoind bandwidth (as stated above)

-If you have an existing installation of bitcored and have not previously set txindex=1 you need to reindex the blockchain by running
+If you have an existing installation of megacoind and have not previously set txindex=1 you need to reindex the blockchain by running

-    $ bitcored -reindex
+    $ megacoind -reindex

-If you already have a freshly indexed copy of the blockchain with txindex start `bitcored`:
+If you already have a freshly indexed copy of the blockchain with txindex start `megacoind`:

-    $ bitcored
+    $ megacoind

-Allow some time to pass for `bitcored` to connect to the network and start downloading blocks.
+Allow some time to pass for `megacoind` to connect to the network and start downloading blocks.
 You can check its progress by running:

-    $ bitcore-cli getblockchaininfo
+    $ megacoin-cli getblockchaininfo

-Before starting the Bitcore Electrum Server your bitcored should have processed all blocks and caught up to the current height of the network (not just the headers).
+Before starting the Megacoin Electrum Server your megacoind should have processed all blocks and caught up to the current height of the network (not just the headers).
-You should also set up your system to automatically start bitcored at boot time, running as the 'bitcore' user.
+You should also set up your system to automatically start megacoind at boot time, running as the 'megacoin' user.
 Check your system documentation to find out the best way to do this.

 ### Step 4.
-Download and install Bitcore Electrum Server
+Download and install Megacoin Electrum Server

-We will download the latest git snapshot for Bitcore Electrum to configure and install it:
+We will download the latest git snapshot for Megacoin Electrum to configure and install it:

     $ cd ~
     $ git clone https://github.com/dalijolijo/electrum-server.git